 To stay motivated, you can start by focusing on your reasons for playing guitar.

-Remember that Rome wasn’t built in a day, and you won’t become a great guitarist after just a few sessions strumming your guitar.
+Remember that Rome wasn’t built in a day, and you won’t become a great guitarist after just a few sessions strumming your guitar - or learning your first barre chord.

 Take your goal, write it on a piece of paper and stick it on the wall.
 That way, you can keep the journey you’re on in mind and remember the different steps you need to travel along the way.

-Having a goal in mind when you decide to learn guitar is a good thing, it will help guide you on your journey and can help boost your motivation.
+Having a goal in mind when you decide to learn guitar is a good thing.
+It will help guide you on your journey and can help boost your motivation.
+Do you want to be a classical guitar performer?
+Or would you rather play acoustic guitar like a singer-songwriter?

 Learning guitar requires patience, dealing with frustration, and practicing regularly to keep improving.

-This is how guitar lessons can help – with the support of a professional musician by your side, you will learn guitar the right way, mastering the basics and then graduating on to new techniques appropriate to your level.
+This is how guitar lessons near me can help – with the support of a professional musician by your side, you will learn guitar the right way, mastering the basics and then graduating on to new techniques appropriate to your level.
+This is what effective guitar instruction is all about.

 At each step along the way, you’ll stay motivated and see real progress.